kurotakazuki/floaout/README.md

     - Does "1-8/8-9" should be -9 ?
     - Does "sin(1/2*PI)" should be 1 ?
 - Clarify whether #[derive(Order)] is needed
+- Add Functions like pow, sinh, ...
+- Change Const Variables to `f64` when parse

 # Bubble File Format Specification